Celebrating Reserves Day – meet Andrew, AJAX safety engineer

 At General Dynamics UK, Andrew is a product safety engineer for the AJAX programme.
 His role involves ensuring the design of the vehicle is safe for the Army to use, by working with the designers and production engineers.
 The role involves having a broad knowledge of a wide range of engineering disciplines, as well as detailed knowledge of system safety and safety laws and standards.

-Andrew is employed by the Army Reserve as an Artificer Weapons – a role that combines mid-level engineering management with being functionally skilled in the repair of small arms, machine guns and support weapons used by the Army.
-His role involves planning, organising and conducting training of new Armourers, as well as the supervision and coordination of the work of trained Armourers who are responsible for repairing the weapons used by the Army.
+Andrew is also employed by the Army Reserve as an artificer weapons – a role that combines mid-level engineering management with being functionally skilled in the repair of small arms, machine guns and support weapons used by the Army.
+His role involves planning, organising and conducting training of new armourers, as well as the supervision and coordination of the work of trained armourers, who are responsible for repairing the weapons used by the Army.

 A key part of a Reservist’s commitment is to deploy for two weeks on ‘annual continuous training’ (ACT) or ‘annual camp’.
-Over the last few years, Andrew has completed his ACT in a variety of roles, including working in an Armourers’ repair workshop clearing weapon faults, as the Brigade Artificer in an Armoured Brigade headquarters and a battle camp/range package that developed a wide spread of shooting skills, including night shoots, firing from vehicles and Close Quarter Marksmanship using a rifle and pistol simultaneously.
+Over the last few years, Andrew has completed his ACT in a variety of roles, including working in an Armourers’ repair workshop clearing weapon faults, as the Brigade Artificer in an Armoured Brigade headquarters and most recently, a two-week deployment to Denmark supporting an artillery live-firing exercise commanding an eight-man repair team and conducting essential pre-firing safety checks on the artillery pieces.

 Being a Reservist is important to Andrew because as it gives him the opportunity to continue to support his country, something which he is strongly committed to.